lncm/lncm.github.io/src/data/project/accepting-bitcoin.md

 One payment processor we specifically recommend *against* is BitPay.
 Unfortunately, they've set up so many restrictions and barriers to actually completing the order that using them may lead to losing sales, when customers throw up their hands in frustration!

-(For example: customers have to register for a separate account with them, then customers have to upload their government ID to BitPay, and then customers can only send from very specific Bitcoin wallets to BitPay in order to complete the transaction.
+(A few examples: customers have to register for a separate account with them, then customers have to upload their government ID to BitPay, and then customers can only send from very specific Bitcoin wallets to BitPay in order to complete the transaction.
 It's sheer madness.)

 #### All The Freedom, None Of The Middlemen: Self-Hosted Solutions Are Easier Than You'd Think

-Now that we've got all the
+Now that we've got all the 3rd party options, let's cover the "gold standard" of accepting Bitcoin payments: solutions where you control *everything*, and nobody can stop you from getting paid.

+##### Wait, Nobody Can Ever Stop Me Getting Paid?
+You Really Mean That?

+Absolutely.
+A self-hosted, self-custody Bitcoin payment back-end means you are pretty much ban- and cancel-proof.
+You're no longer at the mercy of companies who might decide to drop you for any number of reasons and thereby cut off your financial air supply.
+Now, anyone who wants to mess with you has to put in a whole lot more effort -- and if they do, you've got bigger problems to worry about.

+(Note: you may still have to turn your incoming Bitcoin into local fiat currency, like EUR or THB.
+Any company you rely on to do that can still terminate the relationship.
+However, there are many alternative options, so it's not such a big deal.
+For example, a peer-to-peer exchange like [Bisq](TODO) or [HodlHodl](TODO) is nearly impossible to get booted from.)

 - BTCPayServer
     - hosting headaches: https://medium.com/@BtcpayServer/hosting-btcpay-server-for-cheap-2b27761fdb9d
 - local node solutions and what they offer and how well they actually work